meshcloud/collie-hub/kit/azure/bootstrap/README.md

 This documentation is intended as a reference documentation for cloud foundation or platform engineers using this module.

-## additional UPN handling
+## UPN handling for AAD Guest users
-Usefull if you need to translate emails into UPNs as necessary, shown here with guest users.
-You could add this code block to your `terragrunt.hcl` instead of using out of the the `ìnputs`.
+Useful if you need to translate emails into UPNs (User Principal Names) as necessary, especially for guest users.
+You can add this code block to your terragrunt.hcl file instead of using inputs."

 ```hcl
 locals {